 Windows 8 and 10 users may have encountered a program called “TWINUI” when opening links and files.
-TWINUI is often mistaken for an email client or PDF reader because it most often appears when a user click on an email link or tries to open a PDF file from their web browsers.
-However, TWINUI isn’t just a program — it’s a core component of the Windows shell.
+TWINUI is often mistaken for an email client or a PDF reader because it most often appears when clicking on an email link or opening a PDF file from a web browser.
+However, TWINUI isn’t just any old program — it’s a core component of the Windows shell.

 TWinUI — or Tablet Windows User Interface — is included in Windows 8 and newer.
-It’s not a program on its own, but rather a system library that is part of the Windows Shell.
-It handles file and link opening on behalf of other programs.
+It’s not a program on its own, but rather a system library that’s part of the Windows Shell.
+It handles the opening of files and links on behalf of other programs.

 The name TWinUI is also often misunderstood to literally mean “Twin UI”, referring to the duality of the modern and the classic Windows desktop living side by side.
 Although Windows hasn’t properly named nor documented a name for this library, it’s pretty safe to assume from function names found in the twinui.dll library that it refers to Tablet Windows UI.
 It could possibly be Touch Windows UI, but there are a lot more functions throughout Windows containing references to TWINUI that name things “Tablet” rather than “Touch”.
 It looks like Microsoft forgot to set a friendly name for their new application launcher system, which means it inherited the TWINUI name from the parent library.
 Microsoft apparently never got around to updating the name or didn’t think users would ever see it anywhere in Windows.

 TWINUI is often mistaken for a built-in PDF viewer or email client in forums and discussions online.
 This is most likely because most users will only encounter the name “TWINUI” when they either open a PDF file from their browsers or click on a mailto:, call:, or other protocol link recognized by the Windows app launcher.